 Disneyland in California is where it all began, it’s the only park that Walt Disney opened and dedicated himself.
 It was a challenging opening with many issues on that day, but it has remained a constant site of magic in Anaheim since 1955.
-Given the 60th anniversary this year, I decided it was time to return to Disneyland and Disney’s California Adventure.

 1. Walk in Walt’s Footsteps tour

 Walt Disney World (WDW) has the Keys to the Kingdom tour that I have done many times but this tour had something that WDW didn’t – Walt himself.
 Throughout the tour there were many stops along the way where we stood in the park and listened through our earpieces to Walt’s own voice talking about the very place that we were standing in.
 As we listened to his dedication speech, there were quite a few misty eyes in the group and I found myself covered in goose bumps as we walked in his footsteps.
 The tour was an additional cost to the park admission, but worth every penny.

 Before there was Mickey – there was Oswald.
 Oswald made his debut in 1927 as one of Walt’s first animated stars and he signed a contract with a distributor who brokered a deal with Universal.
 During contract negotiations the following year, Walt discovered that he no longer owned the rights to Oswald.
 It was on that train ride home that a devastated Walt Disney first drew Mickey Mouse.
 In 2006 Disney regained the rights to Oswald and he now appears at Disneyland!
 The fact that this lucky rabbit came before Mickey felt like such a big piece of Disney history – I was thrilled to meet him and have my picture taken.

 3. Cars Land